Nursing School in Columbus

 As you consider nursing schools in Ohio, we know that the cost of the program is an important factor in your decision.
 Students can receive up to $5,000 in scholarship support.

-Click the button below to learn more about our Columbus nursing scholarships and to determine eligibility
+Click the button below to learn more about our Wisconsin nursing scholarships and to determine your eligibility

 - Futures Scholarship